moj-analytical-services/user-guidance/source/documentation/data-docs/amazon-s3.md

 Here, you should substitute `'bucket_name'` with the name of the bucket, `'key'` with the path of the object in Amazon S3 and `local_path` with the local path where you would like to save the downloaded file.

 You can find more information in the [package documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#S3.Object.download_file).

+#### `AWS Data Wrangler`

+You can also use `AWS Wrangler` to work with data stored in Amazon S3.

+More information can be found in the [product documentation](https://aws-data-wrangler.readthedocs.io/en/stable/tutorials/003%20-%20Amazon%20S3.html).